chenzhiwei/certctl/README.md

 # certctl

-Generate and sign TLS certificates with ease.
+certctl is a certificate utility tool, it can:

+1. Generate Root CA certificate or self-signed certificate
+2. Sign certificate with CA certificate
+3. Show certificate or certificate signing request info
-Fetch TLS certificate from URL and show local certificate info.
+4. Fetch certificate from an HTTPS URL
+5. Verify if a certificate matches the private key or CA certificate

 ## Download